deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 }
 </style>

-> Foremost this is a quite technical post, read our other blog posts if you want to read something more targeted at end users.
+> Foremost this is a quite technical post.
+Read our other blog posts if you want something more targeted at end users.

 If you have not yet looked at the Delta Chat source code, you might not know yet that we have a core library that is used by all UI implementations.